OpenTechSchool/python-flask/index.md

 * [Data Structures](core/data.html) - The basics of storing data in Python.

 # Extra fun stuff

+Of course the core workshop can't cover everything.
+But we've prepared these extra topics to guide you with things you might be interested in.
+You can pick-and-choose whichever ones you want, they are all independent of each other.

 * [Fancy HTML and CSS](extras/fancy.html)
 * [Grid layouts](extras/grids.html)